 Frankenthaler got her first taste of Provincetown in 1950, when she was not long out of Bennington College.
 Her boyfriend at the time — Clement Greenberg, no less, the critic who was the architect of American abstraction’s rise to international dominance in the decade prior — had suggested she do a three-week session at Hans Hofmann’s summer art school, where she might build on the early promise of her work.

-You can walk past the Sea Barn, on the corner of Allerton and Commercial streets, though its tidy white fence and lush hedgerow keep you at a distance.
-But you can still stand in the street beside it, where Frankenthaler kept her white Fiat convertible, and where that lemonade stand once stood.
+You can walk past the Sea Barn on Commercial Street, or the captain’s house across the street, though its tidy white fence and lush hedgerow keep you at a distance.
+But you can still stand on the brick sidewalk beside it, where Frankenthaler kept her white Fiat convertible, and where that lemonade stand once stood.
 And you can hear the rain and waves and gulls across the street.
 And you can smell the salt, like Frankenthaler and Motherwell did in studios flush with the breeze.

 One of Frankenthaler’s first paintings on the Cape, “Provincetown Harbor,” from 1950, comes as close to an actual scene as you’ll find — is that a horizon line, a billow of cloud, sandy flats stretched for miles at low tide?
 Despite the teasing titles, she captured feelings, visual echoes of moments past.
 “Seascape With Dunes” is a riot of inky, earthy blots and stains, nearly 12 feet long.
 “Sea Picture With Black,” from 1959, is an eruption of liquid blue, black, and pink, like a wave pounding the shore.